dr-bryant-memorial/dr-bryant-memorial.github.io/docs/index.md

 It goes without saying that Dr. Bryant was beloved by many and will be very sorely missed by his family, peers, students, and friends.
 His large personality has left a void which will be felt for years to come.

 A scholarship will be established in Dr. Bryant's name.
 In lieu of flowers, please consider contributing in his name.
-Please check back for donation instructions.
+Please check his memorial website (https://DrBryantMemorial.github.io) for instructions.

 A botanical memorial will be placed on campus in recognition of his lifetime contribution and tireless study in botany.
-The family invites friends, students, and colleges there to reflect upon their time with Vaughn.
-Please check back for location information.
+The family invites friends, students, and colleagues to reflect upon their time with Vaughn.
+Please check his memorial website (https://DrBryantMemorial.github.io) for instructions.

 At Dr. Bryant’s request, a service will not be held.